Media and tech are key drivers of change in public relations

-It’s clear from this year’s Sunday Times Hiscox Tech Track 100 league table and the success of featured companies such as Skyscanner, the online flight search engine, and peer-to-peer lending platform Funding Circle, that the pace of change in media and technology continues unabated.
+It’s clear from this year’s Sunday Times Hiscox Tech Track 100 league table (external link)and the success of featured companies such as Skyscanner, the online flight search engine, and peer-to-peer lending platform Funding Circle, that the pace of change in media and technology continues unabated.
 This creates a significant knock-on effect for anyone working in the communications business.

 Clear impact on the business of public relations